redislabs-training/ru204/README.md

 You're now ready to take the course!
 If you haven't already, [sign up here](https://university.redis.com/courses/ru204/) to access the course materials.

+## You're Not Alone!

-If you need help or want to chat about all things Redis, [join us on our Discord server](https://discord.gg/46upnugY5B) where you'll find a dedicated channel for this course.
+If you need help or want to chat about all things Redis, [join us on our Discord server](https://discord.gg/46upnugY5B) where you'll find a dedicated channel `#ru204-storing-querying-and-indexing-json-at-speed` for this course.